bvandepo/wokwi2gtkwave/README.md

 It generates a gtkwave configuration file that sets the autozoom feature ON so the display allows an overview of the signals to allow the user to zoom in the region of interrest.

-It generates a gtkwave file that sets the different signal name and organization to avoid the annoying task of grabbing signal to the signal windows in order to view them.
+It generates a gtkwave file that sets the different signal names and organization to avoid the annoying task of grabbing signals to the signal windows in order to view them.

 It manages the use of multiple logic analyzer components for which one VCD file is created for each logic analyzer (the name of the file being set using the attributes of the logic analyzer in the diagram.json file).